-His reputation as one of the world’s most exciting young players was further enhanced by his impressive performances for England at Euro 2004 in Portugal.
-At the tournament Rooney became the youngest player ever to score in the UEFA European Football Championships, when on 17 June 2004 he scored twice against Switzerland; although the Swiss player, Johan Vonlanthen, broke this record against France four days later.
-Unfortunately Rooney was injured early in the quarter final match against Portugal and England were subsequently knocked out on penalties.
+At the Euros 2004 in Portugal, Rooney became the youngest player ever to score in the UEFA European Football Championships, when on 17 June 2004 he scored twice against Switzerland; although the Swiss player.Unfortunately, Rooney was injured early in the quarter final match against Portugal and England were subsequently knocked out on penalties.

 World Cup 2006 – Wayne Rooney

 There was concern for Rooney’s fitness ahead of the 2006 FIFA World Cup after the fourth metatarsal on his right foot was broken, possibly in several places, following a seemingly innocuous challenge from Paulo Ferreira during Manchester United’s 3-0 defeat away at Chelsea on 29 April 2006, putting him out of action for an estimated six weeks.